 The leaves alone on succulent plants are more than enough to make us a convert — after all, many have rosette forms, unbelievable color, and often unusual textures.
 But add flowers to all that lusciousness?
 Makes us swoon.
 And these aren’t just any flowers — blooms on succulents often have electric hues and dramatic shapes as well.
-Ready to add some over-the-top blooming succulent goodness to your garden?
-Here are our favorite five!
+Ready to add some over-the-top flowering succulent goodness to your garden?
+Here are our favorite five flowering succulents!

 P.S.
 Just when we think we’ve found colors that shouldn’t be used together, we find a succulent that flaunts them.
 Dusty rose and electric orange?
 Purple-gray and shocking yellow?
 Never underestimate Mother Nature.

 5 Flowering Succulents to Add to Your Garden

 1. Echevaria ‘Perle von Nurnberg: The leaves are rosettes of gray-brown tinged with deep pink, but when this one blooms — holy cow!
 Footlong reddish stems with bright coral flowers create some of the most stunning succulent blooms around, brightening up container plantings and rock gardens.
 Give it full to part sun, well-drained soil, and occasional water.
 USDA Hardiness Zones 9-11 (zones below 9 can grow it as an annual or simply give it winter protection).

 2. Mammillaria crinita: Also called Pincushion cactus, this drought-tolerant plant has a globe shape with lots of prickly spines, so beware when handling!
 Blooms appear in the summer and are a deep pinkish red, often covering the surface of the cacti.
 Other varieties offer pale yellow blooms that are equally gorgeous.
 Pincushion cactus needs full sun to part shade, very well-drained soil and occasional water.
 USDA Hardiness Zones 9-10b.